Innmind/documentation/docs/philosophy/explicit.md

 By having enough constraints it simplifies the maintainability of this ecosystem.

-All possible usages and possible values are known thanks to this constraints, meaning any modification can be safely released.
+All possible usages and possible values are known thanks to these constraints, meaning any modification can be safely released.